bcdavasconcelos/DEVONthink-3-Backlinks/Retrieve_Backlinks_A.md

 				if AutoWiki_Links is false then
-					set theText to the plain text of theRecord if theText contains "[[" & theName & "]]" then set the end of theList to "[[" & theRecordName & "]] | "
-					else if theText does not contain "[[" & theRecordName & "]]" then
+					set theText to the plain text of theRecord if theText contains "[[" & theName & "]]" then set the end of theList to "[[" & theRecordName & "]]" & theSeparator else if theText does not contain "[[" & theRecordName & "]]" then
-						set the end of theList to ""

 					end if
 				end if

 				if AutoWiki_Links is true then
-					set the end of theList to theRecordName & " | "
+					set the end of theList to theRecordName & theSeparator

 				end if
 			end if